 Total Credits12

-Concentration in Systems Engineering and Data Analytics (SEDA)
+Concentration in Data Analytics and Machine Learning (DAML)

 Systems engineers must address a broad range of issues relevant to the design, implementation, analysis, and management of systems.
 This concentration provides methodological tools that can be applied to the systems engineering process.
 Areas of focus include decision support systems, distributed intelligent systems, knowledge-based planning systems, network systems, probabilistic reasoning systems, sensor fusion systems, and optimization methods.